water in three states of matter

 Jack and Jill Learn About water in three states of matter

-Jack and Jill Learn About Water and Teach About Water with Jack and Jill are great resources to use.
+Jack and Jill Learn About Water and Teach About Water with Jack and Jill are great resources.

-Understanding how God uses us to produce the fruit of the Spirit is important.
-That is why Little Pot and I have come up with a seven-step process that will allow the potter to grow love, joy, peace, patience, kindness, goodness, faithfulness, and self-control through you.
-Just put in your first name and email so we can send you those seven steps.
+Understanding how God uses us to produce the fruit of the Spirit is essential.
+That is why Little Pot and I have developed a seven-step process that will allow the potter to grow love, joy, peace, patience, kindness, goodness, faithfulness, and self-control through you.
+Just enter your first name and email so we can send you those seven steps.
 Then you’ll get a fruitful Friday email each week with ways to be even more fruitful!

 In these creative teaching resources by Dawn Stephens Books, your preschoolers, kindergarteners, or first-grade students learn about the three states of matter.
 Dawn Stephens has masterfully created a resource that contains new lyrics to the Mother Goose rhyme of Jack and Jill.
-Your students will memorize the text with ease and then be able to track the words in the book.
-Therefore, this printable guided reading book and PowerPoint eBook Show will help students learn to read too.
+Your students will quickly memorize the text and then be able to track the words in the book.
+Therefore, this printable guided reading book and PowerPoint eBook Show will also help students learn to read.
 You can purchase it here or in our TpT store.

-A teacher’s guide that incorporates spiritual, social, and academic growth is also available.
-This guide will provide you with worksheets and activities that go along with the lessons on the three states of matter.
+A teacher’s guide incorporating spiritual, social, and academic growth is also available.
+This guide provides worksheets and activities to accompany the lessons on the three states of matter.
 You can purchase the guide here.

 And if you want to learn more about how all our resources grow the fruit of the Spirit, sign up for the seven steps to becoming a fruit-bearing vessel like Little Pot.